Cost of Living in Hawaii 2020 | The Ultimate Guide to the Price of Paradise

 The Local Perspective | How to make it

-With the right perspective, days off from work as a Hawaii resident can still feel like a dream vacation but for most, we're one credit card or mortgage statement away from the harsh realities of Hawaii's steep living costs.
+With the right perspective, days off from work as a Hawaii can feel like the vacation of dreams but we're still human and and it's easy to lose that perspective while being subjected to some of highest home prices in the nation, and some of the worst traffic in the nation(if you're on Oahu).
 I tell all of my clients, both locally and from abroad that maintaining a comfortable lifestyle in Hawaii requires intention, and lot of it.
-Applying intention to every dollar spent, every financial decision made, and every job you apply for goes long way in determining if you can continue to comfortably live here, or if you will inevitably be "priced out of paradise."
+Applying intention to every dollar spent, every financial decision made, and every job you apply for is going to go a long way in determining if you can continue to comfortably live here, or if you will inevitably be "priced out of paradise."